pyeventsourcing/eventsourcing/docs/topics/application.rst

     assert history[1] == "trucks"
     assert history[2] == "internet"

+See also :ref:`PostgreSQL infrastructure <PostgreSQL>`.

 Registering custom transcodings
 ===============================

-The application's persistence mechanism serialises the domain events, using the library's transcoder.
-If your aggregates' domain event objects have objects of types that are not already supported by the transcoder, for example custom value objects, custom :ref:`transcodings <Transcodings>` for these objects will need to be implemented and registered with the application's transcoder.

-The application method :func:`~eventsourcing.application.Application.register_transcodings` can be extended to register custom transcodings for custom value objects used in your application's domain events.
+The application serialises and deserialise domain events using a :ref:`transcoder <Transcoder>` object.
+By default, the application will use the library's default JSON transcoder.
 The library's application base class registers transcodings for :class:`~uuid.UUID`, :class:`~decimal.Decimal`, and :class:`~datetime.datetime` objects.

+If your domain model uses types of object that are not already supported by the transcoder, then custom :ref:`transcodings <Transcodings>` for these objects will need to be implemented and registered with the application's transcoder.

+The application method :func:`~eventsourcing.application.Application.register_transcodings` can be overridden or extended to register the transcodings required by your application.

 For example, to define and register a :class:`~eventsourcing.persistence.Transcoding` for the Python :class:`~datetime.date` class, define a class such as the